cedar-book/BTS-Core-work/notes/myPlan-items.rst

   - somehow/someone need to manage UI User Guide section
   - BitShares-UI repository issues - 'Documentation' tag to find out what need to be updated.

-8. Other
+9. Other
 -----------

-* some summary list of BSIP to see a ccurent situation (?)
+* some short summary list of BSIP to show current situation (?)

 * wallet functionalities (code/library)